-- It has carried out its duties in terms of the Act and the Board of Trustees written Committee Charter; - The External Auditor has confirmed their independence; - The assurances provided by Administrator management, the External Auditor and the Internal Auditor have satisfied the Committee that the controls are adequate and effective; - It has ensured the co-ordination of the approaches of the Internal and External Auditor and has had oversight of the financial reporting process; - · It has evaluated the effectiveness of the risk management and governance; - It has received the assurance from the External and Internal Auditors that nothing had come to their attention that compromised the effectiveness of the controls as they apply to the annual financial statements; and - It has reviewed the approach taken to the application of King and has found no material weakness.
+- It has carried out its duties in terms of the Act and the Board of Trustees written Committee Terms of Reference: - The External Auditor has confirmed their independence; - The assurances provided by Administrator management, the External Auditor and the Internal Auditor have satisfied the Committee that the controls are adequate and effective; - It has ensured the co-ordination of the approaches of the Internal and External Auditor and has had oversight of the financial reporting process; - It has evaluated the effectiveness of the risk management and governance; - It has received the assurance from the External and Internal Auditors that nothing had come to their attention that compromised the effectiveness of the controls as they apply to the Annual Financial Statements; and - It has reviewed the approach taken to the application of King and has found no material weakness.

-The Committee has reviewed the Scheme's annual financial statements, reviewed the accounting policies, obtained assurances from the External Auditor and recommended the adoption of the annual financial statements by the Board of Trustees for presentation to members.
+The Committee has reviewed the Scheme's Annual Financial Statements, reviewed the accounting policies, obtained assurances from the External Auditor and recommended the adoption of the Annual Financial Statements by the Board of Trustees for presentation to members at the Annual General Meeting.